mmistakes/minimal-mistakes/_posts/2023-04-15-cater-empower-and-support-collaboration-in-product-design.md

 Trust users by granting them the freedom to perform operations beyond their "role," even those perceived as incorrect or unlikely.

 For instance, I allow calendar invite recipients to make modifications, saving everyone time.
 Has this power been abused?
-No. This convenience enables rescheduling without consulting me.
+No. This convenience enables rescheduling without consulting the organizer.

 # 🔧 3.
 Support error prevention